BlueStaxks/Linear_Algebra_Matrix/Key_Reconstruction Explain.md

 7. Side B expands matrix A into matrix M:
    - 7.1.
 Extract the first row of A and name it vector v.
    - 7.2.
-Append t rows above vector v, where the ith row is v^i, with i ranging from 0 to t-1. (v^i means raising each element of v to the power i.)
+Append t rows on top of A, where the ith row is v^i, with i ranging from 0 to t-1. (v^i means raising each element of v to the power i.)
+   - 7.2.
+Name it M.

 8. Side B applies Gaussian elimination to matrix M, resulting in matrix X.